Alzheimer's Warning Signs

 Many individuals may wonder why it would be wise to gain as much knowledge as possible about Alzheimer's warning signs.
 This article hopes to not only answer that question but arm the reader with at least a little understanding about the disease and the symptoms that go with it.

-The baby boomers are beginning to reach an age which is considered elderly.
+The nation's baby boomers are beginning to reach an age which is considered elderly.
 Since in most instances Alzheimer's is a disease that effects people 65 years of age and older, there will without a doubt be a large increase in the number of Alzheimer's cases in a very short period of time.
 After all, elderly baby boomers will soon make up around a third of our population.
 For this reason it is very important that we all understand and are able to spot early Alzheimer's warning signs.
 Since a huge percentage of our population will soon be 65 or older it is very possible that it could effect any of us at any time and we should all be prepared to make any medical decisions that may come out way.

 Dementia is a term used to describe a group of medical conditions that are known to cause a deterioration in the ability of the brain to function properly.
 Alzheimer's is the most common form of this disease and it can result in problems with language skills, memory loss and even result in emotional problems.